 Hardness minerals build up inside of pipes and appliances, causing damage and inefficiency.
 Chlorine dries out the rubber parts of your appliances, and they may need to be replaced more frequently.
 You can avoid these problems with a whole-house water softener and filter.

-You’ll have better tasting water from every tap in your home.
+Although a water softener and filter’s purpose extends beyond just taste, one of the main reasons people install them is to make water from the tap taste better for drinking.
+One of the benefits of a water softener and filter is that you’ll have better tasting water from every tap in your home.
 Also, food and beverages prepared with softened and filtered water will taste better.
 No more bottled water needed!

 Salt-Based vs Salt-Free

 You may have heard of salt-free water softeners, but there is no such thing.
 You can’t remove hardness minerals without using salt, and you can’t have soft water if there are hardness minerals in it.
 However, there are ways to limit some of the negative effects of hard water on appliances and plumbing.
 The most effective way uses a technology called nucleation assisted crystallization or template assisted crystallization.
 As the water passes through a bed of specialized filter media, the hardness minerals stick to nucleation sites where they form microcrystals.
 These microcrystals don’t adhere to the inside of pipes and appliances, preventing scale buildup.
 You won’t experience all the benefits of soft water, but you’ll protect your plumbing and water-using appliances.
 These systems can also be designed to include a layer of activated carbon media to filter out other contaminants.

 If you want all the benefits of softened, filtered water, the best thing to do is install a water softening and filtration system for the entire house.
 Look for a company that can sell, install and provide maintenance for the system you choose.
 A high-quality system can last decades, saving you money throughout its lifetime.